emrakyz/emg_analysis/README.md

 The visualizations were designed to address the project's main objective: Identifying the most effective exercises for targeting specific muscles and muscle groups.

 Implemented a consistent visual theme using `theme_minimal()` with:
 - Light gray background for better readability.
-Some people use dark mode ans
-- d with the default mode in R, the image viewer can have problems regarding contrast as the background becomes black.
+Some people use dark mode and with the default mode in R, the image viewer can have problems regarding contrast as the background becomes black.
 - White grid lines for subtle reference points.
 - Fixed dimensions (12x12 inches) and resolution (300 DPI).
 - Consistent color scheme for each muscle group using a predefined color palette.

 Two Main Plot Types:

 **a)** Individual Muscle Plots:
 - Bar charts showing top 20 exercises by activation level.
 - Numerical values displayed on bars for precise reference.